Analyze Entra ID policies with Teleport Identity Security | Teleport

 tctlmust be v16.4.7 or later.

-Access Graph is a feature of the Teleport Identity Security product available to Teleport Enterprise edition customers.

-To verify that Access Graph is set up correctly for your cluster, sign in to the Teleport Web UI, click the Policy sidebar button, and then the Browse menu item.
-Identities, resources, etc. should be listed.
+To verify that Access Graph is set up correctly for your cluster, sign in to the Teleport Web UI and navigate to the Management tab.
+If enabled, the Access Graph menu item will appear in the Permission Management section.

 Step 1/3.
 Choose a setup method